djs2014/whatmetrics/readme.md

 - Target distance.
 Use for the Estimated time arrival/remaining field.
 - Route as distance.
 When a route/course is active, use its distance as target distance.
 - Target sun rise/set in minutes.
 How many minutes before sunrise or sunset the field is active / displayed.
+    - This affects the time to sunrise fields, but NOT the perc to sunrise / sunset fields
 - Focus on field.
     - When on, show a (colored) bar around the field to focus its value.
 - Focus perc of target